tinygo-org/tinygo/README.md

 Goals:

   * Have very small binary sizes.
-Don't pay for what you don't use.
+Do not pay for what you do not use.
   * Support for most common microcontroller boards.
   * Be usable on the web using WebAssembly.
   * Good CGo support, with no more overhead than a regular function call.